NameMC/sniper/README.md

 > While it might seem normal to download the `Code` via the `Download ZIP` button, this is not the case.

-You will instead want to navigate to the `Releases` page as found below:
+Scroll down to the `README.md` section of the repository to locate the `Releases` hyperlink.

 ![https://i.gyazo.com/f0e00aac7f1e419401c263ff70d8a92d.png](https://i.gyazo.com/f0e00aac7f1e419401c263ff70d8a92d.png)